 What happens during meniscus injury (genesis)

 A meniscus injury often occurs during an "acute" (sudden) moment.
-During this moment, the knee rotates while it is loaded with the foot remaining on the ground.
-Within Physical Therapy, we refer to this as a traumatic moment.
-Meniscus injuries often occur in contact sports.
+During this moment, the knee rotates while it is loaded, leaving the foot on the ground.
+Within physical therapy, we speak of a traumatic moment.
+Meniscus injury is common in contact sports.
 Especially in sports that involve a lot of rotational movements (pivoting).
 Some examples are soccer, field hockey and handball.
-When the forces on the knee are too great, a possible bruise or possible tear of the softer parts in the knee occurs.
+When the forces on the knee are too great, a possible bruising or possible tear of the softer parts in the knee occurs.

 Degenerative injury of the meniscus

 In some cases, this can also occur as a result of an aging process.
 We call this degeneration.
 Just as we get gray hair or wrinkles, our bodies are also subject to aging inside.
 This aging is a normal process that occurs biologically in each individual person, starting at a certain age.
 The quality of the tissue so also the meniscus decreases.
 This increases the risk of injury.
 The symptoms often occur gradually and increase over time.
-Because the quality of the meniscus decreases at a later age, the chance of an acute injury may also increase, especially when one still plays fanatical sports or does physically demanding work.
+Because the quality of the meniscus Later in life, the likelihood of an acute injury may also increase especially if there is still fanatical sports or physically demanding work.

 Complaints associated with meniscus injury

 The knee can often move less smoothly with meniscus injury.
-Because the meniscus is inside the capsule of the joint, there may be fluid in the knee.
+Because the meniscus is in the capsule of the joint, there may be fluid in the knee.
 We call this hydrops in the medical world.
-Bending the knee often causes symptoms.
-We also see that activities such as climbing stairs or squatting deeply trigger the symptoms.
+The bend of the knee often causes symptoms.
+We also see that activities such as climbing stairs or deep squat trigger the complaints.

 Other symptoms that can occur with meniscus injury include: